Skip to main content

 COMMUNITY VOLUNTEERING

-The Philadelphia Chapter of Women's Connection offers a wide variety of Community Volunteering activities, including children’s literacy, food insecurity, clothing distribution and support for other ad hoc nonprofit programs.
-These rewarding group activities help improve the lives of the most marginalized men, women and children in the area and creates strong bonds among our participating members.
+The Philadelphia Chapter of Women's Connection sponsors Community Volunteering activities in the areas of children’s literacy, food insecurity, clothing distribution and support for other ad hoc nonprofit programs.
+These rewarding activities help improve the lives of the most marginalized adults and children in our region and create strong bonds among our participating members.

 Logo_Achieve_Now.png